Information on this page is for customers in

 What are my responsibilities for participation in this program?

-Are there incentives available for participation?
+Are there incentives available for participation in Managed Charging?

 If I already have a home charger, can I still receive incentives through this program?